 Declaring a Major

 Undergraduate students must declare an academic course of study or major by the time they have earned 54 semester credit hours in order to continue enrollment.
-These semester credit hours include UT Dallas credits, credit transferred from other institutions, and semester credit hours awarded through credit by examination (AP, CLEP, IB, SAT, and so on).
+These semester credit hours include UT Dallas credits, credit transferred from other institutions, and semester credit hours awarded through credit by examination (AP, CLEP, and/or IB).